 Community Learning Disability Service (CLDS)

-CLDS is a team of health staff and social workers who help adults (persons aged 18 or over) with a learning disability who live in Tower Hamlets.
-They can support the person with a learning disability, their families and carers.
+CLDS is a team of health staff and social workers who help adults (persons aged 18 and over) with a learning disability who live in Tower Hamlets.

 How they can help